smartcontractkit/devnet/README.md

 # DevNet
 Configuration for a light Ethereum network to develop and test against.

-Provides funding for accounts used in various Oracle Kit test suites.
+Provides funding for accounts used in various Smart Contract Kit test suites.

 ## Requirements